laurenviado/portfolio-website/README.md

 # Contact Section
 - contains a centered heading.
-- contains three or more social icons.
+- contains three functional social icons.
 - icons are displayed as three columns on medium screen sizes and above and collapse into rows at small screen sizes.
 - icons change color on mouse hover.